oliaiaia/mors_sim/README.md

 Added docker for simulating a robotic dog from the Volt brothers.
+Have created during 3 dayas hackaton so maybe there are a lot of bugs...

 Change path in 77 line in Dockerfile.

 Have tested in ubuntu 24: